A Doomsday Reader: Contents

 In an introduction, Daniels discusses the ideas that drive apocalyptic and millennialist groups and people; he also says that contrary to expectation, the year 2000 may be a step forward in terms of world peace.
-Daniels argues that while millenarianism is religious in nature, its consequences are often political; he says that the book will remedy the defect that most millenarian claims are never heard outside of a small circle.
-In the book's first chapter, he examines the presence of such ideas in mainstream world religions and the basic ideas of apocalypticism and millenarianism, including in Islam, Hinduism, Buddhism, Christianity, and Judaism, among others.
+Daniels argues that while millenarianism is religious in nature, its consequences are often political; he says that the book will make available otherwise obscure millenarian claims to a wider audience.
+In the book's introduction, he examines the presence of such ideas in mainstream world religions and the basic ideas of apocalypticism and millenarianism, including in Islam, Hinduism, Buddhism, Christianity, and Judaism, among others.
 Daniels defines a millennialist group as one that has a definitive political objective of a perfect world, which they wish to make reality.

 Following the first chapter from Daniels, the next 11 chapters each contain a text from a relevant millennialist author or group.
 Some groups are secular millennialist, while others focus on cults and apocalyptic groups.
 Each text is preceded by an essay that explains the content and context of the text surveyed.
 Most of the text is Daniels's analysis, with only 50 of 253 pages in the paperback edition being made up of the primary sources.
-Some texts in the volume were not available elsewhere.
-Texts are generally aimed towards the end of the 20th century.
+Some texts in the volume were not available publicly prior to A Doomsday Readers publication.
+Texts are generally selected from the end of the 20th century.
 The texts are split into three sections.
-The first section is "Enlightenment and Secular Millenarianism", which discusses secular manifestations of apocalypticism from Karl Marx, Adolf Hitler, and environmentalism.
-The second section is "Millennial Evil", which includes those based around conspiracy.
-The third and final section is "Well-Known Contemporary Movements", which documents several controversial and notorious new religious movements.
+The first section is "Enlightenment and Secular Millenarianism", which discusses secular manifestations of apocalypticism from the writings of Karl Marx, Adolf Hitler, and the environmental movement.
+The second section is "Millennial Evil", which includes selections incorporating conspiratorial thought.
+The third and final section is "Well-Known Contemporary Movements", which documents several controversial new religious movements.
 In an epilogue, "The End", Daniels discusses again the new religions profiled in the last section and how millennialism can be connected to religious crimes and suicide.
 A bibliography is included with 166 entries.